 Non-structural vehicle adaptations (adaptive equipment) such as bolt-on items or driving aids need not be completed by a Ford QVM.

-Raised roof and lowered floor conversions alone do not meet the eligibility requirements.
+Lowered floor conversions alone do not meet the eligibility requirements.
 Documentation must show that mobility adaptive equipment (such as a wheelchair lift, ramp or adaptive controls) was installed on the vehicle.